hashicorp/terraform-provider-google-beta/website/docs/r/compute_firewall_policy_rule.html.markdown

 * `match` -
   (Required)
   A match condition that incoming traffic is evaluated against.
 If it evaluates to true, the corresponding 'action' is enforced.
+Structure is [documented below](#nested_match).

 * `priority` -
   (Required)